MITgcm/MITgcm/doc/phys_pkgs/seaice.rst

 where :math:`\Delta_{\min}=10^{-20}\,\text{s}^{-1}` should be chosen to avoid divisions by zero.

 Besides this commonly used default rheology, a number of a alternative rheologies are implemented.
 Some of these are experiemental and should be used with caution.

 .. _rheologies_ellnnfr:

 Elliptical yield curve with non-normal flow rule
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Defining the runtime parameter :varlink:`SEAICE_eccfr` with a value different from :varlink:`SEAICE_eccen` allows to use an elliptical yield curve with a non-normal flow rule as described in Ringeisen et al. (2020) :cite:`ringeisen2020`.
+Defining the run-time parameter :varlink:`SEAICE_eccfr` with a value different from :varlink:`SEAICE_eccen`
+allows one to use an elliptical yield curve with a non-normal flow rule as described in Ringeisen et al. (2020) :cite:`ringeisen:20`.
 In this case the viscosities are functions of :math:`e_F` (:varlink:`SEAICE_eccen`) and :math:`e_G` (:varlink:`SEAICE_eccfr`):

 .. math::
    \begin{aligned}